Frequently Asked Questions

 - Patience is very important with the amputee and the family or support people(members).

-- Have some one help with showering.
+- Have some one help you when showering.

-- Milk your situation ASK FOR HELP, your loved ones want to help you!!!
+- Milk your situation!
+ASK FOR HELP, your loved ones want to help you!!!

 A lot of questions about phantom pain.
 What is it?

 Phantom pain is a real sensation, originating in the spinal cord and brain.
 There is medication you can take to help with the pain, many people experience phantom pain at first, while others experience some for the rest of their lives.
 I personally don’t like the medications because they made me feel loopy.

 I use essential oils, they help a little.
 About twice a year it gets really bad so I will see a Chiropractor.
 Physical fitness, exercise, and good eating habits helps.
 And yes, you can too!
 Finding things you like to do to stay busy are very helpful as well.
 Things like reading, crafts, knitting, learning new hobbies, get outdoors.